sacohen11/Final-Project-Group2/README.md

 3).
 Final-Group-Presentation - Contains the final presentation of the group

 4).
-Final-Group-Report - Contains the final report of the group
+ML Group2 Final Report - The final report of the group